cupid5trick/cupid5trick-docs/content/posts/10-ComputeScience/BACKEND/Git/Git 配置.md

 `gitcvs.dbName`

 Database used by git-cvsserver to cache revision information derived from the Git repository.
 The exact meaning depends on the used database driver, for SQLite (which is the default driver) this is a filename.
-Supports variable substitution (see [git-cvsserver(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-cvsserver.html) for details).
-May not contain semicolons (`;`).
+Supports variable substitution (see git-cvsserver(1).
 Default: `gitcvs.%m.sqlite`

 `gitcvs.dbDriver`

 Used Perl DBI driver.
 You can specify any available driver for this here, but it might not work. git-cvsserver is tested with _DBD::SQLite_, reported to work with _DBD::Pg_, and reported **not** to work with _DBD::mysql_.
 Experimental feature.
 May not contain double colons (`:`).
 Default: _SQLite_.
-See [git-cvsserver(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-cvsserver.html).
+See git-cvsserver(1).

 `gitcvs.dbUser`, `gitcvs.dbPass`

 Database user and password.
-Only useful if setting `gitcvs.dbDriver`, since SQLite has no concept of database users and/or passwords. _gitcvs.dbUser_ supports variable substitution (see [git-cvsserver(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-cvsserver.html) for details).
+Only useful if setting `gitcvs.dbDriver`, since SQLite has no concept of database users and/or passwords. _gitcvs.dbUser_ supports variable substitution (see git-cvsserver(1).

 `gitcvs.dbTableNamePrefix`

 Database table name prefix.
 Prepended to the names of any database tables used, allowing a single database to be used for several repositories.
-Supports variable substitution (see [git-cvsserver(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-cvsserver.html) for details).
+Supports variable substitution (see git-cvsserver(1).
 Any non-alphabetic characters will be replaced with underscores.

 All gitcvs variables except for `gitcvs.usecrlfattr` and `gitcvs.allBinary` can also be specified as `gitcvs.<access_method>.<varname>` (where `access_method` is one of "ext" and "pserver") to make them apply only for the given access method.